Streaming Setup Under Rs 25000 India 2026: PC and Console

 Quick Answer: A complete budget streaming setup under Rs 25,000 in India includes a condenser mic, basic webcam, ring light, and capture card if you stream console.
 The BM-800 mic at Rs 1,800, a Logitech C270 webcam at Rs 2,499, a 12-inch ring light at Rs 1,299, and a basic Elgato HD60 capture card at Rs 12,999 get you to a streaming setup that looks and sounds noticeably better than someone gaming with their laptop mic and no camera.
 This guide covers PC streaming and console streaming separately.

-You do not need a Rs 1 lakh studio setup to start streaming.
+You don’t need a Rs 1 lakh studio setup to start streaming.
 The biggest improvements to stream quality come from your first mic and your first proper light.
 Here is the exact gear that makes the most difference for under Rs 25,000.

 Two Types of Streaming Setups